0

 Unlike scissors, thread snips are optimal for working in small spaces - hence the small nose and small blades.
 The scaled-down element of thread snips mitigates the “oh crap” moments.

-Lastly, your scissors will dull if you use them for miscellaneous cutting.
+In theory, if you use your good scissors for miscellaneous cutting, the blades will dull over time.
 It's best practice to use them for fabric cutting only.

-I hate to admit it, but seam ripping is a part of many of my DIY projects.
+Although no one likes to admit it, seam ripping is a part of many DIY projects.

-The primary reason is that I like to take on challenges.
-Inevitably, I’ll make mistakes, but the seam ripper is my secret "undo" button.
-Since I’m able to seam rip and try again, I actually end up learning a lot more.
+Many of us like to take on a challenge and push our abilities.
+Inevitably, we'll make mistakes, but the seam ripper is the secret "undo" button.
+Since we're able to seam rip and try again, you actually end up learning a lot more.

 If you don’t need this in your kit, then please let us know.
-You are likely a DIY god and we should like to meet you.
+You are likely a DIY god and we would love to meet you.

-When you’re working with a variety of fabric colors, textures, materials, and prints, you find yourself struggling to make markings that are noticeable.
-I have found that these three tools deliver the range of marking ability I need to measure, cut, and fold accurately.
+When you’re working with a variety of fabric colors, textures, materials, and prints, it can sometimes be difficult to make markings that are noticeable.
+We have found that these three tools deliver the range of marking ability needed to measure, cut, and fold accurately.

 Some people use silver sharpies, colored pencils, chalk, and other marking tools to accomplish the same job.

-You may not be sold on the idea of clips, but I cannot overstate their value in the DIYer's tool kit.
+You may not be sold on the idea of clips, but we cannot overstate their value in the DIYer's tool kit.

 Clips replace the job of pins in traditional sewing.
 Many of the technical fabrics that we carry don’t respond well to being pinned.
 For example, on some fabrics, each hole is permanent and then needs to be sealed afterwards.

-By and large, clips have become the standard for makers to eliminate fabric harm while accomplishing the task of keeping fabric where it should be.
+By and large, clips have become the standard for makers to eliminate fabric harm while accomplishing the task of keeping fabrics in place.

-Connecting pack panels, sewing the ridgeline of your tarp, and getting a good felled seam will be much easier with proper clipping.
+Connecting back panels, sewing the ridgeline of your tarp, and getting a good felled seam will be much easier with proper clipping.
 Use clips.
 You won't regret it.

 A quick burn is a crucial finishing step for all MYOG projects.
 Whether that’s running a lighter along the edge of fraying fabrics, melting thread bits down, or whipping the end of a cord, a clean edge is always more professional looking.